cloud-cds/cds-stack/ci/README.md

 ## How to use:

-It should be all set to run for any commit.
+It should be all set to run for any commit to a pull-request.
 However if changes need to be made to the pipeline you will need to set them with [fly-cli](https://concourse.ci/fly-cli.html).

-`fly set-pipeline --target dashanetl --config pipeline.yml --pipeline publishing-outputs --non-interactive --load-vars-from credentials.yml`
+`fly -t opsdx_dev login -c http://concourse.dev.opsdx.io:8080`
+`fly -t opsdx_dev destroy-pipeline -p main-pipeline` `fly -t opsdx_dev set-pipeline -p main-pipeline -c pipeline.yml -l credentials.yml` `fly -t opsdx_dev unpause-pipeline -p main-pipeline`